mechagic/mechagic.github.io/src/creations.md

 [Art](art) - A bunch of my art, some original stuff mixed with some fanart.
 All of which are categorized by date by yours truly.
 I like to experiment with it sometimes.

+[Pixels](pixels) - I'm not that good at pixel art that much, but it's fun making them anyways!

 [Writing](writing) - Lotsa, lotsa words.
 Some are good, some are bad, and some were written by a bug who had a bad day at the time and processed it via writing the horrors.

 [Music](music) - A not wise man once said: Sometimes you need to spam notes on beepbox until something sounds good.
 This is a lot of spamming notes on beepbox.